cockroachdb/docs/v21.2/security-reference/authentication.md

 ---
 title: Authentication
-summary: An overview of Cluster Auth Config capabilities and interface syntax
+summary: An overview of Cluster Authentication Configuration capabilities and interface syntax
 toc: true
 docs_area: reference.security
 ---

-CockroachDB allows fine grained configuration of which attempts to connect with the database it will allow to proceed to the authentication stage, and which authentication methods it will accept, based on:
+CockroachDB allows fine-grained configuration of which database connection attempts are allowed to proceed to the authentication stage, and which authentication methods it will accept, based on:

-- WHO is making the attempt (SQL user), and
+- WHO is making the attempt (SQL user).
 - WHERE on the internet (IP Address) the attempt is coming from.

-Future releases will also allow authentication to be configured for specific databases within clusters.
-Note that CockroachDB already supports fine-grained authorization at the database and table level via permissions grants.

-## Currently supported authentication methods by product
+## Currently supported authentication methods

 Authentication Method | CockroachDB Cloud | Supported in CockroachDB Core | CockroachDB Enterprise Support
 -------------|------------|-----|----